autogluon/autogluon-rag/src/agrag/modules/embedding/README.md

 ```
 embedding:
-  embedding_model: The name of the Huggingface model to use for generating embeddings (default is "BAAI/bge-large-en").
+  embedding_model: The name of the Huggingface or Bedrock model to use for generating embeddings (default is "BAAI/bge-large-en" from Huggingface).
+Currently only Amazon Titan and Cohere Embedding models are supported on Bedrock.

   pooling_strategy: The strategy to use for pooling embeddings.
 Options are 'mean', 'max', 'cls' (default is None).